 We will not discriminate or treat any individual less favourably on the grounds of sex, gender reassignment, race, disability, age, sexual orientation, religion or belief, marriage and civil partnership and pregnancy and maternity.
 We will challenge discrimination in accordance with the Equality Act 2010.

 The Equality Act 2010

 The Equality Act 2010 (“the Act”) came into force in October 2010.
-It harmonises and replaces previous legislation protecting people from discrimination in the context of their work.
-The nine characteristics protected under this legislation are:
+It harmonises and replaces previous legislation protecting people from discrimination, harassment or victimisation in employment and in the context of their work based on nine protected characteristics:

 - Gender reassignment